1. Introduction

 4. The total number of risks in this model is 84 (in this case).

-Identified risks by default are the risks commonly encountered and supposed to be significant, they do not claim to be exhaustive.
+The Identified risks are those commonly encountered and considered significant by default, though they are not intended to be exhaustive.

 4.2.
 Edit impacts and consequences

-The aim is to define impacts and consequences for primary assets that can result from an occurrence of a risk from the model.
-In the case of this analysis, the primary asset is Department.
+The goal is to define the impacts and consequences on primary assets that may result from a risk occurring within the model.
+In this analysis, the primary asset is the Department.

 Edit impacts